jubaer145/collective/README.md

 # Collective

-Welcome to our Server-Side SDK Protocols Repository.
+Welcome to the Canvas collective!
 This repository is dedicated to sharing protocols and care models as part of the Canvas server-side SDK.

 ## Overview